Deities in Tirumala Venkateswara Temple

-The presiding deity Lord Venkateswara is represented with five deities including the main deity (moolavirat) and other deities known as Pancha Beramulu.
-Besides Lord Venkateshwara, the temple also abodes the deities of Krishna and Rukmini, Chakrathalvaar, Rama, Sita, Lakshmana, Hanuman, Vishwaksena, Sugriva, Angada and Salagramulu.
+The presiding deity, Venkateswara, is represented with five deities, including the main deity (moolavirat) and other deities known as Pancha Beramulu.
+Besides Venkateshwara, the temple is also home to deities of Krishna and Rukmini,Rama, Sita, Lakshmana, Hanuman, Vishwaksena, Sugriva, Angada Chakrathalvaar and Salagramulu.

 Pancha beramulu

 Moolavirat or Dhruva Beram

 The main stone deity of Lord Venkateshwara is called Dhruva Beram (beram means "deity", and dhruva means "pole star" or "fixed").
 The deity is about 8 ft from the toes to the top of the crown and is considered the main source of energy for the temple.

 Kautuka Beram or Bhoga Srinivasa

 This is a tiny one-foot (0.3 m) silver deity, which was given to the temple in 614 AD by Pallava Queen Samavai Perindevi, and has never been removed from the temple from the day it was installed.
 This deity is popularly known as Bhoga Srinivasa, because it enjoys all the Bhoga (worldly pleasures) which the Moolavirat has.
-This deity sleeps in a golden cot every night and receives Sahasra Kalashabishekam every Wednesday.
+This deity sleeps in a golden cot every night and abhishekams twice daily as part of thomala seva and receives Sahasra Kalashabishekam every Wednesday.
 This deity is always placed near the left foot of Moolavirat and is always connected to the main deity by a holy Sambandha Kroocha.
 The deity is always faced at an angle of 45 degrees towards the devotees, because it holds a Prayoga ("ready to strike") Chakra.